k-m-abrar-ahsan/Smoking-and-Drinking-Dataset-with-body-signal/Report.md

 #### 2. Dataset Description

 The dataset used for this analysis contains health and demographic data on individuals, specifically designed to capture various physiological and behavioral characteristics.
-The dataset comprises 991,346 rows and 30 columns, representing individuals' attributes and health indicators.
+It was collected from kaggle (Link: https://www.kaggle.com/datasets/sooyoungher/smoking-drinking-dataset/data) The dataset comprises 991,346 rows and 30 columns, representing individuals' attributes and health indicators.
 For the sake of model simplicity and computational efficiency, the dataset was reduced prior to analysis.

 ##### Key Features of the Dataset: